CANNABIS DISPENSARY EMAIL MARKETING

 “Data gathered from email marketing is cost effective and can be used in all your other marketing channels.
 Email marketing has an ROI of 3800%.”

-Beginner's Guide to Cannabis Dispensary Marketing.
+Beginner's Guide to Cannabis Dispensary Marketing

 Download our free eBook to to gain a fundamental understanding of what a fully integrated digital marketing looks strategy looks like in the cannabis industry.

-Types of Email Marketing
+Cannabis Email Marketing Campaigns

-Direct Emails
+01. Direct Emails

 Considered to be any email that’s sent to your entire subscriber list, direct emails are exactly that – a general email blast.
 This could be a dispensary promotion, an announcement of a new product on the shelf, or simply a ‘hello’ with a dispensary update.
 Though considered to be ‘general,’ you can still increase engagement with this type of email by segmenting your list and including their first name in the email using shortcodes provided by your email marketing software.
 If you’re not familiar with the idea of segmenting your list, think of it like this: When signing up email subscribers, take note of what they’re interested in.
 If they sign up to your email list, maybe automate with a transactional email (see below) and ask them what products or brands they are interested in.
 That way, you aren’t sending them a promotion that isn’t relevant to them.
 For example, you may annoy a subscriber by sending them an edibles promotion if they’re only interested in tinctures.

-Transactional Emails
+02. Transactional Emails

 Transactional emails will get you through the filters of your customer’s inbox.
 These are ‘triggered’ emails based on a customer’s action on your website.
 They might have filled out a form, completed a purchase, abandoned an item in a shopping cart, or simply added themselves to your email list.
 Since these emails are crafted specifically as a response to an action, they are viewed as the most relevant to your subscriber and are therefore more engaging.
 The primary purpose of this type of email is to follow-up on an action and give the customer more information.
 Companies who market directly to their consumers using transactional emails have seen conversion rates as high as 50% (eMarketer).
 Take advantage of the high open rates and include a promotional message within the body of these emails.

-Email Newsletters
+03. Email Newsletters

-About 53% of emails are opened on mobile devices (Campaign Monitor) so optimizing your campaigns for mobile is extremely important.
+About 53% of emails are opened on mobile devices (Campaign Monitor) so optimizing your cannabis email campaigns for mobile is extremely important.
 Just like your email marketing software should allow you to segment your list, it should also provide you a preview of how your email will look on a mobile device.

 Email Marketing Best Practices